barbazul/1kfa/mod_guide_gm.md

 #### Aside: A feather can make you slower

-Often during this phase, a player might bring up the issue of why an item they've called a ring or a pair of boots can have an encumberance penalty.
+Often during this phase, a player might bring up the issue of why an item they've called a ring or a pair of boots can have an encumbrance penalty.
 How can sliding on a ring make it harder to run away?
 How can wearing boots make it impossible to pick a pocket?